movementlabsxyz/movement-ecosystem/README.md

 - twitter?: X account of the project
 - contact?: Direct contact link to a representative of the project
 - slug: The preferred name of the project in lowercase, and hyphenated if necessary.
-  - IMPORTANT: This is the name that will be used to reference the project when generating a URL for the project's page, and retrieving the project's logo and background image.
+  - IMPORTANT: This is the name that will be used to reference the project when generating a URL for the project's page, and retrieving the project's logo and banner image.
 - keywords?: An array of keywords that describe the project.
 This will be used to help users find the project.
 Maximum of 5 keywords.
 - category: The category of the project.
 This will be used to help users find the project.
   - Available categories: "DeFi", "NFT", "Gaming", "Infrastructure", "Wallet", "Analytics", "Social", "Other"